jessecambon/tidygeocoder/README.md

 ## Introduction

 Tidygeocoder makes getting data from geocoder services easy.
-A unified interface is provided for the geocoder services listed below.
+A unified interface is provided for the geocoder services listed below and all results are returned in [tibble](https://tibble.tidyverse.org/) (dataframe) format.

 **Features:**

 -   Both **forward geocoding** (addresses -&gt; coordinates) and **reverse geocoding** (coordinates -&gt; addresses) are supported.
--   All results are returned in [tibble](https://tibble.tidyverse.org/) (dataframe) format.
 -   **Batch geocoding** (geocoding multiple addresses or coordinates in a single query) is used by default if supported by the geocoder service when multiple inputs (addresses or coordinates) are provided